microsoft/vscode-azure-iot-edge/README.md

 ![Added](images/multipleplatform.gif)

-## What's New (v1.11.0)
+## What's New (v1.12.0)
 ### Added
-* Add IoT Edge Marketplace page.
-User can view and create IoT Edge modules from Azure Marketplace.
-* Add json schema validation for deployment.*.template.json file.
+* Integrate the new setup option from [iotedgehubdev v0.8.0](https://github.com/Azure/iotedgehubdev/releases/tag/v0.8.0) to setup Azure IoT Hub connection string.
+So now module twin will be updated automatically when running deployment in simulator.

+### Changed
+* Only one sample gallery page will be opened in VS Code [#414](https://github.com/Microsoft/vscode-azure-iot-edge/issues/414)

 ## Known Issues
 * [C module remote debug error](https://github.com/Microsoft/vscode-azure-iot-edge/issues/283)